LIT-CCM-lab/ATOLL/README.md

 - ```--overwrite```: If the output directory exists, it will be overwritten.

 NB: The residue synthax in ```-ra``` and ```-rh``` allows to define a range with the character '-' and to separate the ranges with the character '+'.

+## FUNDING
+This work was supported by the Agence Nationale de Recherches sur le Sida [AO 2016-2 CSS2 17252 to E.K, PhD grant to C.J.]; and the Laboratoire d’Excellence Medalis de Agence Nationale de la Recherche [ANR_10-LABX-0034 to EK].